Jinetics/pyFCM-docs/docs/custom.md

   - toc
 ---

-# Hardware Customization Through Python Interface
+# Hardware Customization Through the pyFCM Python Interface

 Jinetics enables the user to use their own custom hardware and supplies template Python interfaces.
 The user then needs to complete the necessary class functions for their specific hardware/use case.